 Enter Bird's Name in Search Box:

-There are two types of larks that can be found in North America, these being Horned Lark and the very uncommon Eurasian Skylark.
+There are two types of larks that can be found in North America, these being the Horned Lark and the very uncommon Eurasian Skylark.
 Only the Horned Lark is a native lark that is found throughout the continent.
-It is seen in different plumages, knowningly recognized as different sub-species.
+It is seen in different plumages, knowningly recognized as a different sub-species.

 The Eurasian Skylark is an introduced bird from Eurasia, once a more commonly found bird in some western regions of North America, whereas today it is only found on Vancouver Island, where it has grasped onto a small area where it breeds.
 The Sky Lark is a much more common bird seen in Eurasia and also a regular visitor to Alaska as a vagrant.